December Board Meeting update

 Pride of Mann III is based in Douglas inner harbour.
 Access at Douglas is via the Tongue and a safe route to the pontoon is made by means of the pontoon access ramp from the marina gate.
 Stern boarding is possible using the boarding ramp to the cockpit and this can accommodate those in wheelchairs.

-Unless otherwise advised those sailing are asked to meet outside Douglas Bay Yacht Club one hour before the published sailing time.
+Unless otherwise advised those sailing are asked to meet at the boat one hour before the published sailing time.
+When the weather requires we can offer you waterproof sailing jackets and trousers in which case we will meet outside Douglas Bay Yacht Club.

 Give it a go